vmware-tanzu/tanzu-dev-portal/content/practices/personas/index.md

 1. Divide room into small groups and give a piece of paper to each group

    {{% callout %}}
-   Tip: If the group is small, you can also do this exercise individually

-   **Remote Tip:** Many video chat systems support "breakout rooms" or similar means to temporarily divide large groups into smaller groups for closer collaboration.
+   Tip: If the group is small, you can also do this exercise individually.
+For remote users, many video chat systems support "breakout rooms" or similar means to temporarily divide large groups into smaller groups for closer collaboration.
    {{% /callout %}}

 1. Define “persona” for the room and remind all participants this is a provisional persona—through research, what we think we know about this person will change and evolve